danth/pathfinder.vim/README.md

 ## Features

-- Automatic suggestions for cursor movements
+- Find the shortest motion sequence or search query to move the cursor
-- Help summaries to aid in understanding
+- Help summaries to explain a suggestion
 - Asynchronous - pathfinding runs in a separate process